avyas26/kubernetes-the-hard-way-on-azure/docs/08-bootstrapping-kubernetes-controllers.md

 In this section we will provision an external load balancer to front the Kubernetes API Servers.
 The `kubernetes-pip` static IP address will be attached to the resulting load balancer.

 Create the load balancer health probe as a pre-requesite for the lb rule that follows.
+Run these commands on AZCLI terminal.

 ```shell
 az network lb probe create -g kubernetes --lb-name kubernetes-lb --name kubernetes-apiserver-probe --port 6443 --protocol tcp
 ```